 Click the button that selects the Prolog query language.
 Then click the Run button.

 Query results from the Prolog query prove that the AllegroGraph plugin is installed and working correctly.

 Connecting TBC to the Virtual Server on Windows or Mac

-AllegroGraph 4.0 runs in a Linux x86-64 native environment, which Windows and Mac users can simulate using the AllegroGraph Virtual Machine.
-The virtual machine has AllegroGraph 4.0 pre-installed on port 10035.
+AllegroGraph runs on 64-bit (x86-64) Linux.
+Windows and Mac users can simulate a 64-bit Linux environment using the AllegroGraph Virtual Machine, which can be downloaded from the AllegroGraph Download page.
+The virtual machine has AllegroGraph pre-installed on port 10035.
 TopBraid Composer can be connected to the virtual machine for experiments where performance is not critical.

 Both the virtual server and TopBraid can be installed on the same laptop, if desired, or TopBraid can connect to the virtual machine from another computer across a network.

 To connect TopBraid Composer to a virtual AllegroGraph server, with both running on the same physical computer, all you need is the IP address of the virtual machine.
 This IP address is usually assigned when the virtual machine comes on line, and may change from session to session.
 To discover the current IP address, open a terminal window in the virtual machine and type the ifconfig command.
 (Note: ifconfig, not ipconfig.)
 The server's IP address is in the second line of the response.

 Use this IP address and the AllegroGraph port number (10035) when you connect TopBraid Composer to the virtual AllegroGraph server.